Habitat 67; the revolution of city living. How did this building become such a monument? And what made this architectural design idea fade over time?

 Habitat 67 Heritage

 Despite all these challenges and drawbacks, Habitat 67 is still standing today and is undoubtedly an architectural marvel.
-In fact, those who live in these units today enjoy city living differently.
-Each resident has access to a roof garden and a terrace that offers a gorgeous river view.
+Those who live in these units today enjoy city living differently.

 It might not have been embraced as it was thought it would, but it brought a completely new architectural approach to urban housing.